CreativeMaladjustment/stelligent-u-020201208/06-auto-scaling/README.md

 using the CLI.
 Observe Auto Scaling as it launches a replacement instance.
 Take note of what it does with the instance you marked unhealthy.

+> aws autoscaling set-instance-health --instance-id i-0a1a3b20e478e312d --health-status Unhealthy  --- it was terminated and then replaced.

 #### Lab 6.2.4: Troubleshooting Features